-Cory completes its major restructure and refinance, having sold its collections, waste brokerage and landfill businesses, to focus on sustainable waste management and energy recovery on the Thames.
+Cory completed its major restructure and refinance, having sold its collections, waste brokerage and landfill businesses, to focus on sustainable waste management and energy recovery on the Thames.

 Cory Environmental is rebranded as Cory Riverside Energy.
 This was intended to reflect innovation, Cory’s use of the River Thames, and the importance of generating energy from waste.

-Cory’s four new tugs lead the working boats section of the Queen’s Diamond Jubilee Pageant.
+Cory’s four new tugs led the working boats section of the Queen’s Diamond Jubilee Pageant.

-The Princess Royal returns to Cory to open the Riverside Resource Recovery facility, one of the UK’s most efficient energy recovery plants, processing waste from households and businesses in London.
+The Princess Royal returned to Cory to open the Riverside Resource Recovery facility, one of the UK’s most efficient energy recovery plants, processing waste from households and businesses in London.

-The Princess Royal formally opens the Materials Recycling Facility in Wandsworth.
+The Princess Royal formally opened the Materials Recycling Facility in Wandsworth.

 Following one of the longest public inquiry processes for a waste management facility in the country, permission was finally given for Cory to build an energy from waste plant on the banks of the Thames at Belvedere.

-Cory signed an innovative £700 million 30-year contract with the Western Riverside Waste Authority (WRWA) securing the river operations.
-This included the funding of a five-year £5 million waste minimisation and awareness campaign and development of an 84,000 tonnes-per-annum Materials Recycling Facility
+Cory signed a £700 million 30-year contract with the Western Riverside Waste Authority (WRWA) securing the river operations.
+This included the funding of a five-year £5 million waste minimisation and awareness campaign and development of an 84,000 tonnes-per-annum Materials Recycling Facility.

 Work started on rebuilding the City of London’s transfer station at Walbrook Wharf.